 Description of the Cairn Terrier

-Described by the AKC as a shaggy looking dog, the cairn terrier has a wiry, somewhat wavy double-layered coat, with a long, wavy outside layer of fur and a downy, soft inner coat.
+A shaggy looking dog, the cairn terrier has a wiry, somewhat wavy double-layered coat, with a long, wavy outside layer of fur and a downy, soft inner coat.

 As anyone who has seen cairn terrier pictures will agree, this is a delightful dog with a cheerful expression and intelligent, bright eyes.